Defining the Right Seat

 Tom knew he needed some help to shed some of his workload.
 He asked me: "Should I hire an inside sales person, or a territorial sales person?"
 To which I responded, "Why hire either?"
 He was focused on staffing up his sales team, and just hadn't thought about doing something different.
 He didn't know how to start determining what other role(s) would work best for him and his business.

 I led Tom through a short exercise during which we uncovered tasks that were just dragging him down.
 When people are operating outside of their gifting, they become stressed and easily drained of energy.
 This is what Tom was going through.
 He wasn't operating in his gifts.
-Not only did this seem like a distraction to him – but it truly drained his energy.
+Not only did the tasks seem like distractions to him – they truly drained his energy.
 Yet nurturing the relationships with his key suppliers, working one-on-one with his customers and prospects, or creating new ideas to market his products always energized him.
 His gifts were constantly pulling at him to do something else – those things that fueled his passion.

 Tom got it!
 Know what the role is and what gifts will be best suited for it, and you have a much higher potential for everyone to excel in their performance.

 Let's talk about how we can help you put the right people in the right seats.
-Call me at 678-618-0803, or send an email to firstname.lastname@example.org to start a conversation.
-You can find a new energy for your business, and create opportunity for others – and your business.
+Call me at 678-618-0803, or send an email to email@example.com to start a conversation.
+You can find joy and freedom while creating opportunity for others – and your business.

 Entrepreneurial Operating System® and EOS® are registered trademarks of EOS Worldwide (http://www.eosworldwide.com/).